 Sadly, when solar panels are not properly disposed of, they can leach compounds into groundwater, contaminating it.
 Also, if tons of solar panels are going to the landfill, lots of raw materials are being wasted.
 Therefore, proper handling and recycling are vital to ensure that solar PV truly produces clean and sustainable energy.
 To address this, the entire lifecycle of the solar panels needs to be examined, from design through disposal.

-Unfortunately, this makes recycling less appealing for the processors because their costs are pretty high to transport and process the panels and the potential profit from salvaged materials is minimal.
+Unfortunately, this makes recycling less appealing for processors because transporting and processing the panels is expensive, and the potential profit from salvaged materials is minimal.
 Hopefully, this will change as the solar market evolves.

 How To Recycle Solar Panels